-PRODUCT PRODUCT PACKAGE-LEAD PACKAGE MARKING BUF20800 HTSSOP-38 DCP BUF20800
+PRODUCT PACKAGE-LEAD PACKAGE DESIGNATOR PACKAGE MARKING BUF20820 HTSSOP-38 DCP BUF20820

-(1) For the most current package and ordering information, see the Package Option Addendum at the end of this document, or see the TI web site at www.ti.com.
+(1) For the most current package and ordering information see the Package Option Addendum at the end of this document, or see the TI web site at www.ti.com.

-(2) Short-circuit to ground, one amplifier per package.
+(2) Short-circuit to ground.